MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Conclusion

-\subsection{Conclusion}
+To provide intuitive insights into the effectiveness of our proposed algorithm, we visualize predicted trajectories across a diverse set of driving scenarios from the NuScenes validation dataset, encompassing straight driving, left-turn, and right-turn maneuvers.
+These scenarios are selected to reflect the complexity of real-world traffic, as they involve varying degrees of interaction with surrounding agents.

+As depicted in Fig. \ref{fig:vis}, our model yields plausible multi-modal trajectory candidates for straight driving, left-turn, and right-turn scenarios, with straight driving achieving distinctly superior prediction performance.
+Straight trajectories demonstrate tighter alignment with ground truth, attributed to their stable linear motion and consistent velocity—traits that render historical motion patterns highly predictable, while our cross-domain redundancy elimination mechanism efficiently filters out extraneous noise and select important features.
+In contrast, turning maneuvers entail non-linear motion dynamics and intricate interactions with surrounding agents.
+Without HD map guidance to inform directional constraints and traffic rules, these inherent complexities result in relatively larger prediction deviations.
+Nevertheless, our model still delivers reliable trajectory estimates even in turning scenarios, underscoring its effectiveness in both stable, low-interaction contexts and more complex driving environments.

+\section{Conclusion}

-In summary, this study proposes a map-free trajectory prediction algorithm for complex interactive autonomous driving scenarios, integrating temporal, spatial, and frequency domain information via a MoE mechanism, selective attention module, and multimodal decoder with dual-level supervision.
-Experimental results on NuScenes datasets validate that the algorithm effectively filters redundant data, strengthens cross-domain feature fusion and representation, enhances computational efficiency and prediction accuracy, and provides a reliable solution for handling intricate agent interactions in real-world autonomous driving systems.
+In summary, this study proposes a map-free trajectory prediction algorithm for complex interactive autonomous driving scenarios, integrating temporal, spatial, and frequency domain information via a MoE mechanism, selective attention module, and multimodal decoder with additional patch-level loss supervision.
+Experimental results on NuScenes and Argoverse datasets validate that the algorithm effectively filters redundant data, strengthens cross-domain feature fusion and representation, enhances computational efficiency and prediction accuracy, and provides a reliable solution for handling intricate agent interactions in real-world autonomous driving systems.